The Portraits of E.T. Stotesbury

 George Burroughs Torrey (attributed)

-This portrait was once much larger, but it was damaged by a fire.
-Its features suggest Torrey was the artist, and it was painted at the same time as the Bachelors Barge Club portrait.
+This portrait was reportedly larger originally, but was cropped after damage sustained in a fire.
+Its resemblance to the Torrey portrait at the Bachelors' Barge Club suggests that Torrey was the artist, and it was painted at the same time as the Bachelors Barge Club portrait.

 Stotesbury portrait by Troubetzkoy